upmc-enterprises/neutrino_client_api_gem/README.md

 **Notes**

  - The key`:api_version` is not required, but will default to `'1'` if not specified.
- - To follow the HIPAA Compliance, you should always pass :remote_ip in the option when you use Neutrino::Gateway
+ - To follow the HIPAA Compliance, you should always pass :remote_ip in the option when you use Documents::Gateway

 ### Gateway

-Requests to NEUTRINO are made through `Gateway` classes:
+Requests to DOCUMENTS are made through `Gateway` classes:

- - `Neutrino::Gateway::Info`
+ - `Documents::Gateway::Info`
- - `Neutrino::Gateway::MapType`
+ - `Documents::Gateway::MapType`
- - `Neutrino::Gateway::OidText`
+ - `Documents::Gateway::OidText`
- - `Neutrino::Gateway::NamedQuery`
+ - `Documents::Gateway::NamedQuery`
- - `Neutrino::Gateway::PatientDocument`
+ - `Documents::Gateway::PatientDocument`
- - `Neutrino::Gateway::Patient`
+ - `Documents::Gateway::Patient`

 Requests typically return a ruby `Hash` (parsed from JSON), but they may return other data as well (e.g. `String`)

 ### Example Usage

 ```
-require 'neutrino_api_client'
+require 'documents_api_client'

-Neutrino::Api::Client.config = {
+Documents::Api::Client.config = {
   :protocol => 'http',
   :host => 'localhost',
   :port => '3000',